 Marameo

 This laid-back Italian diner from the team behind Il Bàcaro and Bar Carolina takes its pasta very seriously.
-Made in-house daily, you can get crowd-favourites – like the jet-black squid ink linguine with blue swimmer crab – as part of the express lunch menu, together with starters such as fried calamari and a garden salad, for $55 a head.
-The express lunch menu is available from noon until 3pm, Monday to Friday.
+Made in-house daily, you can get crowd-favourites – like the jet-black squid ink linguine with blue swimmer crab – as part of the express lunch menu, together with starters such as fried calamari and a garden salad, for $49 a head.

 Cleo

 Hyde Melbourne Place has scored a chic new rooftop restaurant and bar, and it’s built around an Eastern Mediterranean concept.
-From Monday to Thursday, you can feast on a selection of mezze from $59, including house-baked pita or nigella seed pide bread with your choice of five dips and small plates.
+From Monday to Thursday, you can feast on a selection of mezze from $59, including nigella seed pide with your choice of five dips and small plates, including the likes of golden prawns with a fresh green zhoug or halloumi served with quince chutney, oregano and a squeeze of lemon.

 Common Cuts